GregDritschler/experimental/task-loops/README.md

 #### Specifying a timeout

 You can use the `timeout` field to set each `TaskRun`'s timeout value.
-If you do not specify this value, the global default timeout value applies.
+If you do not specify this value, Tekton's global default timeout value applies.
 If you set the timeout to 0, each `TaskRun` will have no timeout and will run until it completes successfully or fails from an error.

 The timeout value is a duration conforming to Go's ParseDuration format.
 For example, valid values are 1h30m, 1h, 1m, 60s, and 0.